-Diversity Committee Events and News
+Diversity and Inclusion Committee Events and News

 On January 20, 2014, the Bose McKinney & Evans Diversity Committee hosted a reception for all employees at which the teachings and legacy of Dr. Martin Luther King were celebrated in a presentation and visual arts.